Install Vector on Docker

 Deployment

-Vector is an end-to-end observability data platform designed to deploy under various roles.
+Vector is an end-to-end observability data pipeline designed to deploy under various roles.
 You mix and match these roles to create topologies.
 The intent is to make Vector as flexible as possible, allowing you to fluidly integrate Vector into your infrastructure over time.
 The deployment section demonstrates common Vector pipelines:

 Administration